hoeltz/Bakhtera-New/README.md

-# 🚛 Bakhtera1 - Advanced Freight Forwarding Management System
+# 🚛 Bakhtera New - Advanced Freight Forwarding Management System

 A comprehensive freight forwarding management system built with React.js and Material-UI, designed for Indonesian logistics companies.